Literatti: Fiction By Deslea

 "Lucius and Narcissa Handparted a year ago.
 The Parting, and his Handfasting to me, were performed by Severus Snape.
 The records are in his office."

-all this time?
+"You've been here all this time?
 As Narcissa?"

 "Yes," she said.
 "Lucius still cared for Narcissa and did not wish to see her endangered, as she would have been if Voldemort had known that she had left.
 And I had my own reasons for wishing to be close to the Dark Lord.
 It was my Patronus, Kingsley, that has been informing to you all this time."